taborlab/Iris/README.md

 ## Detailed Nuts and Bolts
 ### De-randomization Procedure
-In plain language, the *values* in the Randomization Matrix (RM) are the *true positions* in the plate of the data for a particular well.
-For example, if the first value (index 0) in the RM is `16`, then the true data for the first well is in the well with index 16 (well number 17). *Be careful not to do this backwards!*
+If the corresponding box is checked, Iris will randomize the positions of all wells in the plate.
+The Randomization Matrix (RM) can be accessed the CSV file of the same name in the downloaded zip folder.
+In plain language, the values in the RM represent the true (descrabled) positions in the plate of the data for a particular well.
+For example, if the first value (index 0) in the RM is `11`, then the data from the first well in the plate (index 0) should be moved to the well with index 11 (well number 12). *Be careful not to do this backwards!*

 Some example Python code to perform this de-randomization:

 ```
     rand_mat = [4, 0, 1, 3, 2] # Example Randomization Matrix
-    measured_data = [234, 345, 567, 456, 123] # Toy measured data for wells: 0, 1, 2, 3, 4
+    measured_data = [567, 123, 234, 456, 345] # Toy measured data for wells: 0, 1, 2, 3, 4
     descrambled_data = [0, 0, 0, 0, 0] # Empty; will hold the descrambled data values
     total_well_num = 5
     for i in range(total_well_num):